NeonBurg/CarControl/README.md

-# Remote car controll app for Raspberry Pi
+# Remote car control app for Raspberry Pi

 This is mobile application running on android OS for remote control Raspberry Pi microcomputer with collector motor and servo motor connected to it.